- Parent Handbook

 Notify the CDC office immediately if your child has a communicable disease (Mumps, Chicken Pox, Lice, Conjunctivitis, Strep Throat, any rash, etc.) Parents and staff member must be notified of the exposure.
 The CDC office will send a note home giving the date of the exposure and the condition.
 Before returning to school after an absence, the child needs to have been free of symptoms and fever for at least 24 hours.
 Some illness may require release from the doctor (usually illnesses or absences lasting for 5 or more days).

-Parents download the Learning Genie app today to receive updates, complete the required daily healthcard, communicate with your teacher, and receive reminders related to your child's preschool class.
-Learning Genie is safe, secure, and private.
+Parents download the Brightwheel app today to receive updates, make payments, complete the required daily healthcard, communicate with your teacher, and receive reminders related to your child's preschool class.
+Brightwheel is safe, secure, and private.

 Nut Free Policy